View program description and requirements in the 2015/16 MISt Student Handbook.

-An optional 3-credit Practicum course allows 2nd year MISt students to apply knowledge gained in the program through supervised practice in the field.
+An optional 3-credit Practicum course allows 2nd year MISt students in either MISt degree to apply knowledge gained in the program through supervised practice in the field.

 The School's master's program is accredited by the American Library Association (ALA), an internationally-recognized body which assures quality, innovation, and value in Library and Information Studies education.
 As described on the ALA Accredited Programs webpage: